Friday, August 31, 2012

 It does explain, though, why there wasn't an engagement party.
 When Anise asked Siobhan about it, Siobhan just kind of waved her hand and muttered something about being busy.
 We didn't think much of it at the time - it's not like Siobhan is a regular person, experiencing joy and happiness and other human emotions - and Anise and I went out and had our own engagement party anyway, which mostly consisted of vodka martinis and saying, "Who would marry Siobhan?" in between them, but somewhere between the hours of 2 and 3 am we both began to wonder...
 What if there is no groom?

 Could Siobhan be deluded enough to organise a wedding without having anyone to marry?
 Could she be organising some kind of mail-order groom from Uzbekistan? ("This is my new husband, Stavros."
 "Bezhak."
+"Sorry, Bezhak.
+Stavros is my pet name for him."
+And then she would do a tightly hysterical laugh from behind clenched teeth.)

 So I thought I'd ask a few questions.
 In hindsight, it probably wasn't brilliant to start investigations during yet another dress fitting.